JeffreyGaydos/music-database-generator/README.md

 First, the tool needs to connect to a local database engine using a database management program of your choice.
 This tool supports MSSQL and SQLite database generation.
 For each release, there are 2 builds of each kind of tool, named according to the database engine that it supports.

 > [!NOTE]
-> If you intend to use this tool in order to use the [Synthia Music App](https://github.com/JeffreyGaydos/SynthiaMusicApp), a SQLite database is required.
+> If you intend to use this tool in conjunction with the [Synthia Music App](https://github.com/JeffreyGaydos/SynthiaMusicApp), a SQLite database is required.

 ### MSSQL
 First, you will need to [download SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) or another way to execute a sql script on SQL Server.
 Next, [download SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 Be sure you get the "Express" version, as this project was not tested using the "Developer" version.
 If you use the "Basic" settings during installation, this project will be set up automatically to point to your newly created local database engine.